Sean-ChangSS/my-wallet-app/DevLog-Infrastructure.md

 4. User deposit 0 should be rejected due to trivial operation.
 5. User deposit 1,000,000,000 should be rejected due to invalid amount.
 6. User deposit -1 should be rejected due to invalid amount.
+7. User deposit 0.5 should be rejected due to incorrect amount type.
+8. User deposit "abc" should be rejected due to incorrect amount type.

 ### User can withdraw money from his/her wallet
 1. User withdraw 1 from empty wallet should be rejected.